QianleLi/Robot-Operating-System/Notes.md

 ## Preface

-:smirk: These are notes that I took while reading the book *A Gentle Introduction to ROS*, now I am not finished but I will keep this document updated.
+:smirk: These are notes that I took while reading the book *A Gentle Introduction to ROS*.
 I took an introduction course about robotics in the last semester and did a little project(mostly follow the tutorial).
 I want to have a thorough view of ROS after reading this book.
 I use VMware to run a vitual machine on my computer with Ubuntu 16.04 and ROS kinetic.
 :smiley: The installation tutorial is not included in this note, you may refer to [wiki.ros.org/installation](http://wiki.ros.org/ROS/Installation).
 :joy: For more tutorials, you may refer to [wiki.ros.org/tutorial](http://wiki.ros.org/ROS/Tutorials)